Manish3234/WTP-Converter-/README.md

 ---

-## 📜 License
+# 📜 License

 This project is provided for educational and personal use.

-If you plan to distribute or modify this project publicly, consider adding an open-source license such as the MIT License.
+If you intend to distribute or modify this project publicly, consider adding an open-source license such as the MIT License.

 ---

-## 👨‍💻 Author
+# 👨‍💻 Author

 **Your Name**

 GitHub: `https://github.com/YOUR_USERNAME`

+---

+## ⭐ If You Find This Project Useful

+If this project helped you, consider giving the repository a ⭐ on GitHub.